NexusUltra11/ETB_Performance-Pro/readme.md

 - This mod is unofficial and not affiliated with the developers of *Escape the Backrooms*.
 - Best results seen on machines with integrated GPUs or low VRAM.
-- This mod may operate poorly on systems with systems that utilize a bootloader.
+- This mod may operate poorly on systems that utilize a bootloader.
 - Tested with game version 01.23 (update as needed).

 ---